Wednesday, April 8, 2020

 Embed from Getty Images

 In an interview with Hello magazine in the early 1990s, Prince Louis Ferdinand said he was “immensely grateful” as “life has been extraordinary, despite all the ups and downs.
 I married a marvellous woman, Princess Kira, who died too soon, unfortunately.
-We had seven children, we were a very close, and a very happy family.
+We had seven children, we were a very close, and very happy family.
 I thank God for all of this.”

 https://royalmusingsblogspotcom.blogspot.com/2020/03/grand-duchess-kira-of-russia.html